outofcoffee/imposter/docs/openapi_plugin.md

   request: true
 ```

-Now, for every incoming request to a valid combination of path and HTTP method, the request parameters, headers and body will be validated against the corresponding part of the specification.
+Now, for every incoming request to a valid combination of path and HTTP method, Imposter will validate the request parameters, headers and body against the corresponding part of the specification.

 If a request fails validation, Imposter logs the validation errors then responds with an HTTP 400 status and, optionally, a report of the errors.

-For example, if we make an HTTP request to and endpoint that requires a header, named 'X-Correlation-ID' and requires a request body:
+For example, let's make an HTTP request to an endpoint whose specification requires a request body and also requires a header, named 'X-Correlation-ID':

 ```shell
 $ curl -v -X POST http://localhost:8080/pets
 ```

+> Note that our request does not provide either a request body or header.

 This results in the following log entries: